MixinNetwork/mixin.network/docs/blog/2022/the-intro-of-mixin/README.md

 ---
-title: The introduction of Mixin Network
+title: The Introduction of Mixin Network
 description: Mixin is a free, lightning-fast, and decentralized network for transferring digital assets.
 This article will help you to know the basic knowledges of Mixin Network.
 editLink: false
 sidebar: false